 Quiet times on your PC

 It’s not just your phone that sends you updates.
-Your PC can be quite nosy depending on what apps you have running or what notifications you have chosen to turn on.
-Thankfully, just like Android and iPhone, you can create quiet hours for your PC.
+Your PC can be pretty nosy depending on what apps you have running or what notifications you have chosen to turn on.
+Thankfully, like Android and iPhone, you can create quiet hours for your PC.

-Similar to other platforms, you can adjust notifications on Mac based on a variety of settings.
+Similar to other platforms, you can adjust notifications on Mac based on various settings.
 You can choose to schedule quiet hours based on your sleep or work schedule or adjust based on what you are doing on your computer.